RedCastor/wp-ng/readme.txt

 == Changelog ==

+= 1.2.13 =
+* Bug fix jquery load jquery-core and jquery-migrate.
+* Add cdn jquery-migrate with fallback.
+* Add options to disbale cdn angular and jquery.

 = 1.2.12 =
 * Workaround form not send if action not defined or action egual to base url.
 Force action to base url (woocommerce add to cart).
 * Add module wp-ng_LiveSearch